DP-900 Practice Question: Identify considerations for relational data on Azure

 Enable auditing and store logs in Azure Blob Storage with a retention policy of five years.

-Option D is correct because Azure SQL Database auditing can store logs in Azure Storage or Log Analytics.
-Long-term retention is best achieved by sending logs to Azure Storage with a retention policy.
-Option A (Azure Blob Storage) is the target, but the configuration is auditing.
-Option B (Azure Monitor) can be used but may be costly for long-term retention.
-Option C (Azure Sentinel) is for SIEM, not primary audit storage.
+Azure SQL Database auditing can store audit logs in Azure Storage or Log Analytics.
+For long-term retention (five years) and easy searchability, storing logs in Azure Blob Storage with a retention policy is the most cost-effective and appropriate solution.
+Option B (Azure Monitor Logs) can be used but may be more expensive for long-term retention.
+Option C (Azure Sentinel) is a SIEM solution and not primarily for audit log storage.
+Option D (Transparent Data Encryption) is for encryption at rest, not auditing.

 Answer analysis